 ACC Structure and Governance

-Elect ACC officers; Chair, Deputy Chair and Secretary, and National Council.
-Receive Commission Reports and set policy.
+Elects ACC officers; Chair, Deputy Chair and Secretary, and National Council.
+Receive Reports and set policy.

 12 members elected by Assembly.